-Senate Bill 140 introduces a new pathway for individuals seeking social work credentials in Wisconsin by allowing them to obtain provisional social worker certificates and licenses without passing the national examination.
+Senate Bill 140 introduces a new pathway for individuals seeking social work credentials in Wisconsin by allowing them to obtain provisional social worker certificates and licenses without passing the required national examination.
 The bill amends existing statutes related to social work credentials and creates new sections that outline the requirements for obtaining provisional credentials.
 Specifically, individuals who have taken the relevant examination but did not pass, yet meet other credentialing requirements, can receive a provisional credential.
-This provisional status allows them to practice at the corresponding level of social work, use the appropriate title, and mandates that they receive supervision during their practice.
+This provisional status permits them to practice at the corresponding level of social work, use the appropriate title, and mandates that they complete a specified amount of supervised practice.

 Statutes affected: